FOR THE

 The University General Education requirements will be completed using cognates.
 A cognate is a group of at least three courses for at least nine credits, related in a topical, thematic, interdisciplinary, sequential, or other fashion, so that completion of a cognate provides coherent depth of knowledge.

-The following sections outline the recommended courses for freshmen enrolling in each major.
-Incoming students beginning with transfer credit should contact the main office at marsci@miami.edu.
-The English and Mathematics requirements for all majors are described below.
+The following sections outline the recommended courses for first-year students enrolling in each major.
+Students beginning with transfer credit should contact the main office at marsci@miami.edu.
+The Written Communication Skills and Mathematics requirements for all majors are described below.

 See Bulletin for